inexorgame-obsolete/inexor-flex/plugins/README.md

 For writing a plugin, muliple steps are necessary to succeed:

 - Bootstraping a `npm` module
-- Writing an appropriate electrolyte module
+- Writing an appropriate module
 - Installing it via `npm`
   - from the `npm` registry
+  - linking dependencies from other plugins
 - Adding routes to be exposed via the API
 - ~~Linking to instance tree's~~